Petr Chlupáč

 Petr Chlupáč (born 2002) is a speedway rider from the Czech Republic.

 Speedway career

-Chlupáč finished 7th in the 2021 European Pairs Speedway Championship, 5th in the 2021 Team Speedway Junior World Championship and competed in the 2021 Individual Speedway Junior World Championship.
+Chlupáč finished seventh in the 2021 European Pairs Speedway Championship, fifth in the 2021 Team Speedway Junior World Championship, and competed in the 2021 Individual Speedway Junior World Championship.

-Also in 2021, he competed as reserve rider in the 2021 Speedway Grand Prix.
-In 2022, he finished in 7th place during the World Under-21 Championship in the 2022 SGP2.
+Also in 2021, Chlupáč competed as reserve rider in the 2021 Speedway Grand Prix.
+In 2022, he finished in seventh place during the World Under-21 Championship in the 2022 SGP2.
 In 2023, he was part of the Czech team that competed at the 2023 Speedway World Cup in Poland.